 The man I loved may have suffered low testosterone, he may have been asexual, he may have been homosexual and denying it to himself, having been raised in a somewhat repressive environment.
-The bottom line was – sex wasn’t a big deal to him, but after years of feeling alone, it was to me.
+The bottom line was – sex wasn’t a big deal to him, but after years of feeling the chill of physical isolation, it was to me.

 Help!
 I Need Somebody